drhsqlite/fossil-mirror/www/containers.md

 ### 6.2 <a id="podman"></a>Podman

-A lighter-weight alternative to either of the prior options that doesn’t give up the image builder is [Podman].
+A lighter-weight alternative that doesn’t give up the image builder is [Podman].
 Initially created by Red Hat and thus popular on that family of OSes, it will run on any flavor of Linux.
 It can even be made to run [on macOS via Homebrew][pmmac]